bbatsov/prelude/README.md

 **Important:** Don't forget to adjust your `prelude-modules.el` file in your personal directory once the installation is done.
 By default most of the modules that ship with Prelude are **not** loaded.

+## Philosophy

+Prelude's philosophy is quite simple:

+* simple
+* easy to understand and extend
+* stable
+* a foundation for you to build upon, as opposed to some end-user product

+This means that it intentionally doesn't pack all the bells and whistles that it could.
+Prelude aims to enhance the classic Emacs experience without deviating a lot from it - e.g. it would never enable something like `evil-mode` (vim keybindings) by default and so on.

+All the third-party packages that it bundles are carefully vetted and are known to be of good quality and to have reliable maintainers.
+That generally means that Prelude's unlikely to immediate adopt some shiny new package, that has established tried and true alternatives.

 ## User Manual